 Services offered by the Scholarly Communications Office:

 The Emory Libraries Scholarly Communications Office serves the faculty, students and staff of Emory by assisting with copyright and scholarly communication issues and promoting Open Access.
-The Scholarly Communications Office offers a variety of services, including assistance with author agreements and book contracts, copyright questions, open access publication, and permissions.
+The Scholarly Communications Office offers a variety of services, including assistance with author agreements and book contracts, copyright questions, open access publication, data management, and permissions.
 You can follow us on Twitter at @EmoryLibsOA.

 - Author Agreements & Book Contracts: Assistance with author agreements, including ensuring compliance with the NIH Public Access Policy for peer-reviewed articles resulting from NIH grant funded research.